ssslo/ml_k/README.md

 # ml_k
-Building Regression, NN-models using scikit-learn, tensorflow
+Building Regression and NN models using scikit-learn, tensorflow